 • Kids zone

-“My children don’t remember what they eat for lunch but they remember what you are” Do you know that you mean everything to your children?
-You are a hero, a designer, a doctor, a teacher, a psychologist, a dentist, a chef, and everything and whoever the kids want from you right now.
-Mom may be a fairy because the children want to play in the magical forest.
+“My children don’t remember what they ate for dinner, but they remember who I am” Do you know that you mean everything to your children?
+I’m a hero, a designer, a doctor, a teacher, a psychologist, a dentist, a chef, an artist, and everything else kids expect me to be at any given time.
+Mom can be a fairy because kids want to play in a magical forest.
 You can be a princess because they built a castle.
-In their store, you are always a customer.
-I’m never a customer because my son said: “Mom, you don’t know how to use the cash register.”
-Lately, I’ve been a guest in a…
+In their store, you’re always a customer.
+I’m never a cashier because my son said: “Mom, you don’t know how to use a cash register.”
+How could he even know that?
+Lately,…

 • My zone